 Old Jaffa is considered part of the greater Tel Aviv area, and one of the best places to visit in Tel Aviv.
-Needless to say, among the unmissable things to do in Tel Aviv, there’s exploring the narrow alleys of Old Jaffa, passing by the Clock Tower, the Flea Market, the Wishing Bridge, Andromeda’s Rock and Al-Bahr Mosque.
+Wander around the narrow alleys of Old Jaffa; pass by the Clock Tower, the Flea Market, the Wishing Bridge, Andromeda’s Rock and Al-Bahr Mosque.
 Jaffa Port is an incredibly cool place to visit during weekends, when Tel Avivians crowd its many fabulous restaurants.

 Walk around some cool neighborhoods

 I can’t quite decide what my favorite area of Tel Aviv is.
 I love Levontine and its low key bars and restaurants, the music scene and the interesting buildings – so decadent yet so charming.
 Florentine and Lev’Hair are my go to areas for a night out, as there is an incredible choice of pubs and bars.